kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/01_plus/tuner.md

 Deduplication settings provide the option to select a specific deduplication algorithm, as well as the fields which will be considered when deduplication is performed.

 Before configuring custom deduplication settings for a specific tool, said tool must have previously been used and recognized by DefectDojo.
-In addition, a deduplication algorithm (a detailed list can be found [here](https://documentation.defectdojo.com/usage/features/#deduplication-algorithms)) and desired fields for indentifying duplicates must be selected.
+In addition, a deduplication algorithm (a detailed list can be found [here](https://documentation.defectdojo.com/usage/features/#deduplication-algorithms)) and desired fields for identifying duplicates must be selected.

 Once proper choices have been made, deduplication settings may be saved via the _Submit_ button.